Skip to Content

 Are you a U.S. citizen engaged to be married to a foreign national?
 You may be eligible to bring your fiancé to the United States to get married and live with you.
 The K-1 fiancé visa allows your future spouse to enter the U.S. for 90 days, during which time you are expected to get married.
 After getting married, your spouse may apply for a green card to remain in the U.S. as a lawful permanent resident.

-Requirements for a Fiancé Visa
+Eligibility Requirements for a K-1 Visa

 • Be a U.S. citizen